babolivier/brendan.abolivier.bzh/content/enter-the-matrix.md

 ![](/images/enter-the-matrix/bridges.jpg)

-There's also been quite some noise around Matrix lately with the French government [announcing its decision to go full Matrix](https://matrix.org/blog/2018/04/26/matrix-and-riot-confirmed-as-the-basis-for-frances-secure-instant-messenger-app/) for their internal communications, using a Riot fork they'll release as free software to the wide world.
+There's also been quite some noise around Matrix lately with the French government [announcing its decision to go full Matrix](https://matrix.org/blog/2018/04/26/matrix-and-riot-confirmed-as-the-basis-for-frances-secure-instant-messenger-app/) for their internal communications, using a Riot fork they'll also release as free software to the wide world.

 ## Under the hood